stefs92/Bengali-AI/Midway_Blog_Post.md

 <img width="499" alt="spatial dropout approach" src="https://user-images.githubusercontent.com/54907300/76159806-69b85500-60fa-11ea-9386-8836fac8e34e.png">

+Since our training and validation accuracy are about the same, the problem is not due to overfitting.
+It could possibly be due to vanishing gradients.

 # Next Steps

 While we are somewhat satisfied with getting close to 50% accuracy while distinguishing between 168 classes of grapheme roots, it is clear that there is further progress to be made.
 Our simple neural network architecture seems to have reached its limit, when both increasing the number of convolutional filters and increasing the number of layers lead to a decrease in performance.

 For the remainder of this project, we would like to play with adding more layers with "skip connections", as used in the ResNet architecture and described in the previous blog post.
+A neural network with an added block of layers and a "skip connection" should be at least as good and hopefully better, and we should see at least a small increase in accuracy.

 # References
 1. tf.keras.layers.SpatialDropout2D | TensorFlow Core v.2